Q: I'm quite an advanced player, and I've taken many quartet courses before. Will "Basically Quartets" be too easy for me?

 to match you up with compatible players.

-Q: Two other members of my quartet would like to register, but our 2nd violin isn't available.
+Q: Two other members of my quartet would like to register but our cellist isn't available.
 Could we still take the course?

 Q: Our group would like to work on an oboe quintet.
 Would this be possible?